HomeBlogHow the Massive Adoption of IoT is Driving Changes in Internet Protocols

 How Ambiq Helps

-Ambiq® will be enabling endpoint AI for billions of wireless IoT devices worldwide.
-Calculations for AI inferencing are power-hungry, but with Ambiq’s ultra-low power solutions, based on proprietary Subthreshold Power Optimized Technology (SPOT®), we can reduce endpoint AI power consumption on the order of nanoamps.
+Ambiq® will be enabling Edge AI for billions of wireless IoT devices worldwide.
+Calculations for AI inferencing are power-hungry, but with Ambiq’s ultra-low power solutions, based on proprietary Subthreshold Power Optimized Technology (SPOT®), we can reduce Edge AI power consumption on the order of nanoamps.